 90% of the battle related to the pre-

-main() launch time of the app, the rest being related to coding best practices as illustrated in the WWDC talk: Optimizing App Startup Time
+main() launch time of the app, the rest is related to coding best practices as illustrated in the WWDC talk: Optimizing App Startup Time

-Not only does static frameworks improve the app loading time, they are beneficial for the overall size of the app as well.
+Not only does static frameworks improve the app loading time, but they are also beneficial for the overall size of the app as well.

 Moving on to next…

-main() time: This factor is something which you as a developer will have full control.
+main() time: This factor is something that you as a developer will have full control.
 Hence, this is very deterministic and easy to understand and manage.
 This starts through

 application:didFinishLaunchingWithOptions of your